smrbu/project-oasis/README.md

 ### Acknowledgments

-This page was developed with the help of stackoverflow.com, getbootstrap.com, w3schools.com, codepen.io, startbootstrap.com, youtube videos and various blog posts.
+This page was developed with the help of stackoverflow.com, getbootstrap.com, w3schools.com, codepen.io, startbootstrap.com, plus various youtube videos and blog posts.